NVIDIA/framework-reproducibility/README.md

 There are currently three ways to access GPU-deterministic op functionality in TensorFlow for most deep learning applications:

-1. Use stock TensorFlow version 2.1, which implements nearly all of the currently-available solutions.
+1. Use stock TensorFlow version 2.2, which implements most of the currently-available deterministic op solutions.
 It does not require patching.
 2. Use an NVIDIA NGC TensorFlow Docker image (version >= 19.06).
-Version 19.12 implements [multi-algorithm deterministic cuDNN convolutions][1003].
+   Note that version 20.03+ implements deterministic backprop for bilinear resizing, which has not yet been released in stock TensorFlow.
-3. Use version 1.14, 1.15, or 2.0 of stock TensorFlow with GPU support, plus the application of a patch supplied in this repo.
+3. Use version 1.14, 1.15, or 2.0 of stock TensorFlow with GPU support, plus the application of `tfdeterminism.patch`.
+Version 2.1 of stock TensorFlow does not require patching and includes almost all of the available deterministic op solitions, except for [multi-algorithm deterministic cuDNN convolutions][1003].

 The long-term intention and plan is to continue upstreaming all solutions into stock TensorFlow.

-Currently, GPU determinism is more thoroughly supported when XLA is not used.

-### Stock TensorFlow Version 2.1
+### Stock TensorFlow Version 2.2

-Stock TensorFlow version 2.1 implements nearly all of the currently-available GPU-deterministic op solutions.
-It is missing [multi-algorithm deterministic cuDNN convolutions][1003], which you may not require.
-First, try using TF 2.1; if it throws an exception with the message "No algorithm worked!" then you will need to use [NGC TF Docker image](#nvidia-gpu-cloud-ngc-tensorflow-docker-images) version 19.12.
+Stock TensorFlow version 2.2 implements most of the currently-available GPU-deterministic op solutions.
+It is missing deterministic backprop for bilinear resizing, which is provided by
+[NGC TF Docker image](#nvidia-gpu-cloud-ngc-tensorflow-docker-images) version 20.03+.

-The following Python code is running on a machine in which `pip` package `tensorflow=2.1.0` has been installed correctly.
+The following Python code is running on a machine in which `pip` package `tensorflow=2.2.0` has been installed correctly.

 ```
 import tensorflow as tf